4.86 from 7 votes

 Variations/ Adaptations

-Mix up the pasta shape- I love to use linguine for this prawn chorizo pasta but you can also use a shorter shaped pasta like penne, shells or farfalle.
+• Mix up the pasta shape: I love prawn and chorizo linguine, but you can also use a shorter shaped pasta like penne, shells or farfalle, which could all be used in my One-Pan Mince Pasta too.

 1. Start by slicing the chorizo into circles, then quarters (Image 1).